albertodebortoli/Promis/README.md

 [![License](https://img.shields.io/cocoapods/l/Promis.svg?style=flat)](http://cocoapods.org/pods/Promis)
 [![Platform](https://img.shields.io/cocoapods/p/Promis.svg?style=flat)](http://cocoapods.org/pods/Promis)

-This library aims to be the easiest way to introduce the power of Futures and Promises on iOS.
+The easiest Future and Promises framework in Swift.
+No magic.
+No boilerplate.

 ## Overview

-While starting from the Objective-C implementation of [JustPromises](https://github.com/justeat/JustPromises) but keeping the code minimalistic, this library adds the following:
+While starting from the Objective-C implementation of [JustPromises](https://github.com/justeat/JustPromises) and keeping the code minimalistic, this library adds the following:

-- conversion to Swift
+- conversion to Swift 4
 - usage of generics to allow great type inference that wasn't possible in Objective-C
 - overall refactoring for fresh and modern code
 - remove the unnecessary and misleading concept of Progress causing bad patterns to emerge